 View a video from Andy about the course here: https://www.youtube.com/embed/oG0Xmb3jBmU

 Who is the Introduction to photovoltaics course for?

 This course is open to anyone aged 16 or over.
 It is for anyone wishing to learn how to make a small scale basic solar electric energy system for domestic or other similar purpose.
-It is suitable for complete beginners, as well as those more familiar with electrics.
+It is suitable for people who are familiar with electrics.

 Brighton Permaculture Trust aims to meet the needs of participants with physical disabilities and leaning difficulties.
 If you have any issues which you feel may affect your ability to attend or participate in this course/event, please contact us to discuss them prior to booking.